2011 World Rally Championship

-The 2011 World Rally Championship was the 39th season of the FIA World Rally Championship in automobile racing.
+The 2011 World Rally Championship was the 39th season of the FIA World Rally Championship.
 The season consisted of 13 rallies, beginning with Rally Sweden on 10 February and ended with Wales Rally GB on 13 November.

 Sébastien Loeb claimed his eighth consecutive World Championship title at the Wales Rally of Great Britain when title rival Mikko Hirvonen retired on the first day with an engine that was too damaged to restart.